jessibreen/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Jessica Breen is a PhD Candidate in Geography at the University of Kentucky.
-Her research interests include digital geographies, urban geography, critical mapping and GIS, and civic engagement.
-She is a fellow with the New Mappings Collaboratory and a research assistant for The Food Connection, both at the University of Kentucky.
+Jessica Breen, PhD, serves as the Program Director for Geospatial Research Support at American University in Washington, D.C.
+A graduate of the University of Kentucky, she applies her knowledge in digital and critical mapping as well as GIS to facilitate geospatial research and teaching at the university.
+She assists faculty and students with the utilization of geospatial tools, offers guidance in data management, and leads the development of the University Library's geospatial literacy program.
+Her responsibilities also include overseeing the Geospatial Research Lab.
+Dr. Breen's work reflects her dedication to the integration of geography, technology, and society.